lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

     ##  VerbalApt      -0.0865  0.0743 -1.16  0.2443
     ##

-<font color="blue"> The linear discriminant analysis model does not use
-mechanical aptitude and/or verbal aptitude as standalone independent variables.
-The scores are averaged to create one column for general aptitude. </font>
+**The linear discriminant analysis model does not use mechanical aptitude and/or verbal aptitude as standalone independent variables.
+The scores are averaged to create one column for general aptitude.**

 <li>
 Build an ordered logit model for the full four categories for